microsoft/kubernetes-learning-path/kubernetes-interactive-learning/contributing.md

 8. Create a Pull Request with the name of the .md file in the title, ie "Update k8s-interactive-learning.md"
 9. Add some details in the body of the Pull Request about why you think this tutorial belongs in this file
 10. Submit the request

+To contribute to this section, [edit this file](k8s-interactive-learning.md)